tsy24/tp/docs/DeveloperGuide.md

 If there is a tag that is invalid, an exception will be thrown.

 When executing the filter command, the `updateFilteredElderlyList` method of Model calls other methods that are omitted from the diagram.
-One of the methods then calls the `test` method of the ElderlyHasTagPredicate object with every Elderly saved in NurseyBook.
+One of the methods then calls the `test` method of the ElderlyHasTagPredicate object with every Elderly saved in nursey book.
 The list of Elderly that return true for `test` is then assigned to `filteredElderlies` in ModelManager and displayed in the GUI.

 #### Design Considerations